Aretha Franklin: The 'Fresh Air' Interview

 Aretha Franklin was more than a woman, more than a diva and more than an entertainer.
 Aretha Franklin was an American institution.
 Aretha Franklin died Thursday in her home city of Detroit after battling pancreatic cancer of the neuroendocrine type.
 Her death was confirmed by her publicist, Gwendolyn Quinn.
 She was 76.

 Franklin has received plenty of honors over her decades-spanning career — so much so that the chalice of accolades runneth over.
-She was the first woman inducted into the Rock & Roll Hall of Fame in 1987.
+She was the first woman inducted into the Rock & Roll Hall of Fame, in 1987.
 She received the Presidential Medal of Freedom, the nation's highest civilian honor, in 2005.
 And Franklin sang "My Country, 'Tis Of Thee" at President Barack Obama's first inauguration.

 The Queen of Soul rarely gave interviews, so we were delighted when she sat down for a Fresh Air interview in 1999.
 Franklin spoke about her father's gospel influence, growing up with Sam Cooke, crossing over to pop music and more.
 Read Franklin's edited conversation with NPR's Terry Gross below and listen via the audio link.

 Terry Gross: Let's talk a little bit about the influences on you during your formative years.
 First of all, let's talk a little bit about your father, the Rev. C.L.
 Franklin.
 He was one of the most popular preachers of his generation.
 He was nationally known through his tours and through radio broadcasts as well as recordings.
-You say in [Aretha: From These Roots] that church nurses carried smelling salts to revive worshipers who were overcome to the point of fainting by the spirit or by your father's sermons.
+You say in [Aretha: From These Roots] that church nurses carried smelling salts to revive worshippers who were overcome to the point of fainting by the spirit or by your father's sermons.
 What was it like for you to watch your father speak and people fainting in turn?

 Aretha Franklin: Well, it was tremendous.
 I loved going to church.
 I enjoyed being a part of the choir and just doing things in and around the church.
 But as a young girl, I certainly enjoyed watching and listening to my dad.